 - How can you make that more abstract?

 - How would you split this one into an equal portion?

-6. Frame this moment to explore whatever math question interests them
+6. Frame moments to explore whatever math question interests them

 Assessment and standardized syllabus & exercise are important aspects of learning, but the system does not and cannot cater to deep-seated curiosity residing within children, hence instructors and parents might feel they seem to take more time on application and grasping of concept and may come up with the new question as they begin to develop an interest in mathematics and abstraction.